 The theme of this year’s convention is “Taking our place.”
 “CUPE-Quebec must take its rightful place in public life, the workplace and at the bargaining table.
 Otherwise, we are turning our backs on democratic life and all the changes that are happening.
 It’s giving up when we are faced with a world undergoing massive transformation,” said Denis Bolduc, the President of CUPE-Quebec.

-Michèle Audette, Commissioner of the Aboriginal Affairs and Northern Canada, will deliver the opening remarks on Tuesday morning.
+Michèle Audette, Commissioner of National Inquiry into Missing and Murdered Indigenous Women and Girls, will deliver the opening remarks on Tuesday morning.
 Other keynote speakers include Daniel Boyer, the President of the FTQ, CUPE National Officers Mark Hancock and Charles Fleury, and Alexandre Boulerice, Deputy Leader of the NDP.

 This convention coincides with the 40th anniversary of the CUPE-Quebec Women’s Committee.
 A large number of women’s rights activists are expected to participate.
 Carole Neill, Vice-President of the CUPE-Quebec university sector, as well as Louise Harel and Manuelle Oudar, will speak about the negotiations that lead up to the adoption of Quebec’s Pay Equity Act.